iotaledger/tips/text/0024-message-pow/0024-message-pow.md

 pow_hash ← Curl-P-81(b1t6(pow_digest) || b1t6(nonce) || [0, 0, 0])
 pow ← 3**trailing_zeros(pow_hash) / size
 ```
-where `size` is the size of the full serialized message.
+where `size` is the number of bytes of the full serialized message.

 ## Example